 I've been on the science staff at IONS now for about 20 years, and I've spent the majority of my professional career doing what the 4-year-old Dean described as being jet propelled -- scientifically probing the far reaches of inner space, consciousness, and psychic phenomena.
 Very few scientists are actively engaged in research on this perennially interesting topic.
 This is not because of a lack of interest, as skeptics sometimes suggest.
 The vast majority of scientists are fascinated with psi, and national surveys we've conducted show that over 90% of scientists and engineers have personally experienced one or more of these phenomena.
 But science, like any social enterprise, has strictly enforced rules of what is and is not acceptable to talk about openly.
 Thus, despite the aspirations of academic freedom, the reality is that it's not safe for one's scientific career to admit an interest in controversial topics (in any domain, not just psi).

-For example, a page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
-But that article fails to mention scientists across many disciplines who have endorsed my research, including two Nobel Laureates.
+A page on Wikipedia that is supposedly my bio (written by unknown persons) implies that no "real" scientists accept the results of my work.
+That article fails to mention scientists across many disciplines who have endorsed my research, including two Nobel Laureates.
 Nor does it mention that in 2018 I was one of 35 invited speakers at an international science conference sponsored by the pharmaceutical company Merck, of Darmstadt, Germany, which included 5 Nobel Laureates and other prominent scientists.
 I am also on the jury for a major biomedical prize from Merck, where the award is 1 million Euros.
-Members of the juries hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, psi research, while admittedly more controversial than more conventional topics, is accepted as legitimate by leading scientific and academic bodies.
+Members of that jury hail from Harvard, Stanford, MIT, Columbia, Princeton, Oxford, UC Berkeley, Cornell, etc. Thus, psi research, while admittedly more controversial than more conventional topics, is accepted as legitimate by leading scientific and academic bodies.

 The Wikipedia bio page also provides a distorted account of my first popular book, The Conscious Universe, which was reviewed in the journal Nature.
 That review contained two serious errors, which left readers with the false impression that I was responsible for the mistakes.
 In fact, both of them were made by the reviewer.
-Fortunately, Nature eventually published a correction 9 months later (but hardly anyone pays attention to such retractions).
+Fortunately, Nature eventually published a correction 9 months later (but no one pays attention to retractions).

 After exploring these phenomena through the lens of science for many decades, conducting and publishing dozens of controlled experiments, and reading the relevant (and extensive) scientific literature, I've concluded that some psychic abilities are genuine.
 This means there are important assumptions within the prevailing scientific worldview that are, at minimum, incomplete.
 I've also learned that most people who confidently claim to have perfectly reliable psychic abilities are mistaken, sometimes innocently and sometimes fraudulently.